realzza/web-project-design/schedule.md

   - p5.js canvas
   - P5.js beyond the canvas - libraries, plugins, helpers
 - Homework

   - Prep for Oct 14th Class: Install [Homebrew](https://brew.sh/) (on Mac), which is a helpful package installer for Mac and Linux, and/or follow the installation guides for Node.js [on Mac](https://treehouse.github.io/installation-guides/mac/node-mac.html) or [on a Windows PC](https://treehouse.github.io/installation-guides/windows/node-windows.html).
 On Mac, you will need Homebrew as a helper to install node.js, on PC you will not.
   - The above requires that you use the Command Line Interface on your PC.
 If you don't have much experience with the command line outside of this course, you might want to check out [A Beginner's Guide to Using the Mac Termina](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/) or [A Beginner's Guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/)

+  **Node is a JavaScript runtime that allows us to run JS code outside of the browser context for server-side application development**

 ---